-10.12 Diversity Committee.
+10.1 Diversity Committee.

-- 10.12.1 Charge.
+- 10.1.1 Charge.
 The Diversity Committee shall develop and advise the Dean on the implementation of a Diversity Plan for the entire college.
 The plan shall be based on the Diversity Plan of the University and shall not conflict with the University Plan in any way.
 The chairperson of the committee shall serve as liaison with the Equity Council.
-(University Manual Sections 2.91.10 and 5.36.10 et seq.) - 10.12.2.
-Membership.
+(University Manual Sections 2.91.10 and 5.36.10 et seq.) - 10.1.2 Membership.
 The Diversity Committee shall be composed of at least one person, staff or faculty member, from each department in CELS as well as at least two students from the college appointed by the Dean in consultation with the Executive Council and the Chief Diversity Officer of the University.
-The committee shall elect its own chairperson at the beginning of each academic year and a chairperson may not succeed himself or herself for more than three successive years.
+The committee shall elect its own chairperson at the beginning of each academic year.